theSC/RaspicoolerMon/README.md

   - [feedparser](https://github.com/kurtmckee/feedparser)

 ##Setup:##
+- Create directory for camera captures.
+Make sure it is writable by the user that will run RaspicoolerMon.
 - Create directory for log.
 Make sure it is writable by the user that will run RaspicoolerMon.
 - Open **raspicoolermon.py** in your favorite text editor and change:
   - directory for the coolermon.log